SAP-samples/teched2025-CS261/exercises/ex4/4_BusinessProcessMonitoring_Exercises.md

 - Click on the KPI Name to configure the KPI
 ![BPMon Custom KPI](images/BPMon_CustomKPI.png)

-- Navigate to 'Events' section and Click on 'Add' button
+- Navigate to the 'Events' section and click on the 'Add' button
 ![BPMon Add Event](images/BPMon_AddEvent.png)

 - Fill the mandatory fields. \
 Choose threshold values for Warning and Critical alert \
-In 'Event Actions'section, Switch On 'Create Alert' \
+In the 'Event Actions'section, Switch On 'Create Alert' \
 Save the event
 ![BPMon KPI Event](images/BPMon_KPIEvent.png)

-## 4.4 Add an Event with a filter (Guided Excercise)
+## 4.4 Add an Event with a filter (Guided Exercise)
 - Navigate to the KPI created in the previous section
 ![BPMon Edit Custom KPI](images/BPMon_EditKPI.png)

 - Click on the KPI Name to configure the KPI
 ![BPMon Custom KPI](images/BPMon_CustomKPILink.png)

-- Navigate to 'Events' section and Click on 'Add' button
+- Navigate to 'the Events' section and click on the 'Add' button
 ![BPMon Add Event](images/BPMon_AddEvent.png)

 - Fill the mandatory fields. \
-Choose threshold values for Warning and Critical alert
+Choose threshold values for the Warning and Critical alerts

 - Click on 'Add' in the filters section \
 Select 'Destination City' is 'Hamburg'